lyon-nlp-connect/lyon-nlp-connect.github.io/content/third-session.md

 - Multimodal NL
 - Reinforcement Learning in NLP

--To receive the Discord link, please fill out the form on the homepage of the website (if you haven't already).
+To receive the Discord link, please fill out the form on the homepage of the website (if you haven't already).

 ## Date and Location